GrayAreaorg/Creative_Code_Immersive/Sessions/2017 Winter/wk1 - Intro and Tooling/class.md

 * Review difference between git and github
 * Git pull and git push

+#Homework
+* create a github repo in markdown with links to interesting or inspiring art

 ##Resources
 * [Git Immersion](http://gitimmersion.com)
 * [The Internet Explained](https://github.com/alex/what-happens-when)